causti-co/website/src/text/_drafts/002-environment-variables.md

 So you use it.
 You want your programs to be cool programs that can be configured via environment variables.
 You've seen other do it: that's how you learned about environment variables in the first place.
 You learn about [The Twelve-Factor App](https://12factor.net/config), and how "The twelve-factor app stores config in environment variables", and your start passing all kinds of configuration to your application via environment variables.

-At this point I need to stop what I'm doing and tell you to: Please don't.
+At this point I need to stop what I'm doing and tell you: Please don't.
 Configuration files are a good thing.
 They exist for a good reason.
 If you expect different environments to place their configuration files at different locations, then it makes sense to configure _the path from where to load configuration files_ via environment variables.
-But I don't have time for that discussion now, there's more important things I want to get to.
+But I don't have time for that right now, there's more important things I want to get to.

 Regardless of whether it makes sense or not, the point is that by now you're writing applications that need to get configured via environment variables.
 So you need to set some environment varibles.
 So far you've seen how to pass values manually, and how to set them in your current shell, but you don't want to be doing this every time you're writing some code.
 There has to be a way to set environment variables once in a single place, and have them be available every time you open a new shell.
 And sure, there is, and you've done this already: your shell's rc file (`~/.bashrc`, `~/.zshrc`, etc.).
 But this feels... _wrong_... right?
 It feels weird having to go and edit a global file with project-specific configuration.
 And if you ever need to provide two projects with different values for the same variable, you're shit out of luck.